MariuszLepkowski/flask_api_template/README.md

 # Template for Flask REST API projects

-This is a recruitment REST API task built with Flask by Mariusz Łepkowski.
+This is a recruitment REST API task template built with Flask by Mariusz Łepkowski.
 It supports both local setup via virtual environment and Docker, and includes an integrated PostgreSQL database setup.

 - Flask + RESTful architecture